 The finished plait was passed through a wooden mill and grooves of different width cut in the rollers permitted plait with a fancy edge to be rolled flat without damage to the finish.
 There were many different types of plait.
 A collection of more than 30 different patterns hung in a school in Aldbury.
 The patterns had names like Feather Edge, Dunstable Twist, Whipcord, Rustic and Pearl.
 One of the most attractive was known as "Brilliant".
 The shiny faces of single split straws (splints) were set at an angle to one another, giving a kind of check effect.
 Brilliant needed considerable skill to make it well and probably only those who had learnt it in childhood ever really mastered it.

-Turning again to the 1851 census records we find that there were at that time 24 straw plaiters in Welham Green.
+Turning again to the 1851 census records (click image above for a larger version) we find that there were at that time 24 straw plaiters in Welham Green.
 One was a widow and head of the household, with one unmarried daughter, also a straw plaiter, and four children working at other jobs.
 One unmarried straw plaiter lived alone.
 There were 21 other women in the village who were not straw plaiters but there were two child plaiters.
 Of the husbands of women straw plaiters, 16 were labourers, one was a pauper, two were haybinders, and two were bricklayers.

 Water End in 1851 had four women straw plaiters, one of whom was listed as a pauper and a straw plaiter!
 The heads of these households were all labourers who had been born in North Mymms and three of their unmarried daughters were straw plaiters.

 In Bell Bar there were three straw plaiters, two married and one unmarried.
 Roestock was a great centre of straw plaiting.
 There were 28 plaiters in all including two children, 14 married women and six unmarried.
 Among the heads of households was a carpenter, a sawyer and a wheelwright.